MicrosoftDocs/azure-docs/articles/spring-cloud/spring-cloud-howto-self-diagnose-solve.md

  ![Summary diagnostics](media/spring-cloud-diagnose/summary-diagnostics.png)

-In diagnostic details page, you can change the diagnostic time range with the controller at top right corner.
+In diagnostic details page, you can change the diagnostic time range with the controller at top-right corner.
 To see more metrics or logs, toggle each diagnostic.
 There can be a 15-minute delay for metrics and logs.

  ![Diagnostics details](media/spring-cloud-diagnose/diagnostics-details.png)